 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. according the best practice of natural gas supplier and national regulation (ABNT) B.9.5.
-Is the measurement accuracy addressed and deemed appropriate?
-Are procedures in place on how to deal with erroneous measurements? /1//3/ DR The total natural gas consumption in the tree plants can be cross checked with the values read out of the farm tap's ultrasonic-type flow meter which will be used for computing the payment for the natural gas consumption.
-Data will be electronically kept at least during the project lifetime. ОК B.9.6.
+Final Concl.
+Data will be electronically kept at least during the project lifetime.
+B.9.6.
 Is the measurement interval identified and deemed appropriate? /1//3/ DR This parameter will be continuously monitored.
 OK B.9.7.
-Is the registration, monitoring, measurement and reporting procedure defined? /1//3/ DR The responsibility for data collection and record keeping will be attributed to the Samarco's Process Engineering Department according the Management System for Quality, Environment and Safety implemented and certified at Samarco. ОК B.9.8.
+Is the registration, monitoring, measurement and reporting procedure defined? /1//3/ DR The responsibility for data collection and record keeping will be attributed to the Samarco's Process Engineering Department according the Management System for Quality, Environment and Safety implemented and certified at Samarco.
+OK B.9.8.
 Are procedures identified for maintenance of monitoring equipment and installations?
 Are the calibration intervals being observed? /1//3/ DR Quality control and quality assurance procedures will guarantee the quality of data collected.
 Periodic calibration procedures, if needed, will be performed according to specific guidance provided by the instruments' manufacturer.
-Project participants will keep record of the model, serial number and calibration procedures of the instruments employed in ОК
+Project participants will keep record of the model, serial number and calibration procedures of the instruments employed in project monitoring during the project activity.
+OK B.9.9.
+Are procedures identified for day-to-day records handling (including what records to keep, storage area of records and how to process performance documentation) /1//3/ DR Collected data will be sent to MundusCarbo on a monthly basis and its crew will compile monitoring reports which will be presented during the project verification.
+OK B.10.
+Monitoring of Baseline Emissions It is established whether the monitoring plan provides for